Document Fields & Coding

 Once created, the Confidentiality Coding option will be available for use in the Document Viewer.

-Create [custom] fields quickly by navigating to SETTINGS > Coding.
+Create Custom Fields by navigating to SETTINGS > Coding.

-You can create as many fields as you need for your database.
+You can create as many custom fields as needed for your database.

 *This functionality is available for Advanced users only.